fhaer/Itrex-Engine-Event-Processing/README.md

 ## Prototype

 The prototype is implemented in Python 3.9, using the web3.py library for accessing blockchains.
 Additional node software running locally in a fully-validating configuration is required.
-The following Python 3 modules are required: Web3 requests base58 binascii hashlib.
+The following Python 3 modules are required: web3 requests base58 binascii hashlib psycopg2.

 Note: The prototype is only intended to demonstrate the feasibility of implementation.